Hide Web Server Information and Modify Server Header on Nginx.

 nginx -t

-Restart nginx service.
+Restart the nginx service.

 service nginx restart